marko-js/marko/README.md

 ## Concise Syntax

-Marko also support a beautiful concise syntax as an alternative to the HTML syntax.
+Marko also supports a beautifully concise syntax as an alternative to HTML syntax.
 Find out more about the [concise syntax here](http://markojs.com/docs/concise/).

 ```marko